Director. Storyteller. Creator.

 Award-winning Work

-As both a premier storyteller and digital artist at the forefront of emerging technology, Robert’s film directorial debut was for Maleficent, starring Angelina Jolie, which has made over $760 million in worldwide box office.
+As a premier storyteller and digital artist at the forefront of emerging technology, Robert’s film directorial debut was for Maleficent, starring Angelina Jolie, which has made over $760 million worldwide at the box office.
 This was the highest-grossing film for a first-time director.
-While Robert created 60 matte paintings and developed characters for Maleficent, he is more well known for his directing.
+While Robert created 60 matte paintings and developed characters for Maleficent, he is more well-known for his directing.

-Robert’s big brand commercial credits include Netflix (which aired during the Opening Ceremony of the 2021 Tokyo Olympics) Walmart, Kohler, Hulu, GE, and Intel to name a few.
-His commercials that aired during the Super Bowl include Eli Lilly’s Emgality, PepsiCo’s LIFEWTR, and Mercedes-Benz.
-Robert’s branded series for Intel’s “What Lives Inside” campaign won three Cannes Lions in 2015.
+Robert’s big brand commercial credits include Netflix (which aired during the Opening Ceremony of the 2021 Tokyo Olympics), Walmart, Kohler, Hulu, GE, and Intel.
+His commercials during the Super Bowl included Eli Lilly’s Emgality, PepsiCo’s LIFEWTR, and Mercedes-Benz.
+In 2015, Robert’s branded series for Intel’s “What Lives Inside” campaign won three Cannes Lions.

 Virtual Reality & Augmented Reality